steinwurf/steinwurf-docs/source/coding_style.rst

         kodo_core::pivot_aware_generator<
         SuperCoder> > >;

-In contrast with this, we apply a new level indentation for each ``<`` in standalone template instantiations and template argument lists.
-In this case, the closing ``>`` should be placed on a new line to get a symmetrical layout:
+In contrast with this, we apply a new level of indentation for each ``<`` in standalone template instantiations and template argument lists.
+However, if you open multiple template instantiations on the same line (with multiple ``<`` characters), then you only get a single indent.
+It is recommended to place the closing ``>`` on a new line to get a symmetrical layout.

 .. code-block:: cpp